Let’s be real. No one likes complainers. We work hard and try to do our best, but sometimes our best efforts fail to please our customers.

-The worst part about this is that the organization isn’t even aware that there was an issue.
+The worst part about this scenario is that it is very common for the organization to not even be aware of an issue—a missed opportunity.

-The other sad fact is that a dissatisfied customer is more comfortable telling their friends about a bad experience than the organization.
+The other sad fact is that dissatisfied customers are more comfortable telling their friends about a bad experience than the organization itself.

-This is why we want to encourage customers to complain and provide an easy way for them to provide feedback.
+This is why we want to encourage customers to complain and provide an easy way to provide feedback.

-It is inevitable that organizations that provide products or services will get complaints.
+Organizations that provide products or services will inevitably get complaints.

-The reason for this is sometimes a process breaks down and results in an unanticipated event that either created a faulty product or service.
+This is because sometimes a process breaks down and results in an unanticipated event that either created a faulty product or service.

 There is an old saying that yesterday’s luxuries are today’s necessities.